serdarburakguneri/message-board-api/README.md

 # message-board-api

-A sample Restful API for a message board application where users can create, update and delete their own messages and list all the messages of the board.
+A simple Restful API for a message board application where users can create, update and delete their own messages and list all the messages of the board.

+* This project was a case study for Storytel with DDD.
+I also had a basic infra in AWS for the first time using my trial account.
+* Unfortunately, I was not familiar with Terraform so I don't have IAC included in the repository.

 ### Dependencies
 It's a Maven project and the pom.xml file has the dependencies mentioned below:

+Java 11, <br/>
 Spring Boot Web for rest controller, <br/>
 Spring Boot JPA for database operations, <br/>
 Spring Boot Test for unit testing, <br/>